 Definition: Human Interest images depict a person or persons in an interactive, emotional, or unusual situation, excluding recreational or sports action.

 Mike Waring (seen right) is the co-ordinator for the PJ Interclub Competition and he would welcome images from club members.
+There are four rounds in November, January, March and May.
 Remember many of the images submitted for both the People and the Illustrative club competitions might be eligible for PJ competitions – the only proviso is that they must meet the above definition particularly with reference to manipulation.
 Email images to him at email@example.com.